 < Back to blog

-Managing multiple platforms and software applications for various divisions is challenging, even for a small business.
-Fortunately, enterprise resource planning (ERP) software brings your inventory, sales, finance, and customer relationship management together into one platform.
+Managing multiple platforms for various divisions is challenging for a small business.
+Luckily, enterprise resource planning (ERP) software gives you an all-in-one system, combining your:

 What is cloud ERP software?

-Cloud ERP software systems merge all your business processes so you can run them on a single platform instead of having a different app for each aspect of your company.
+Cloud ERP software systems join your business processes to a single platform, instead of requiring a different app for each one.

-Cloud ERP small business solutions also eliminate information silos by promoting communication and transparency between divisions.
+These solutions eliminate information silos by promoting communication and transparency between departments.

 • Customer relationship management (CRM).